pjanec/dirigent/README.md

 - **Select Plan.** The given plan becomes the current plan.
 New apps defined by this plan are added to the list of operated ones.
 This affects only the local agent where the command is issued.

-- **Start Plan.** Apps from the current plan start to be lauched according to the plan.
+- **Start Plan.** Apps from the current plan start to be launched according to the plan.

 - **Stop Plan.** Stop launching of apps from the current plan.
 No apps are killed.

-- **Kill Plan.** All apps that are part of the current lauch plan are killed.
+- **Kill Plan.** All apps that are part of the current launch plan are killed.

 - **Restart Plan.** All apps from the current plan are first killed and then the plan starts.